-Soft Enterprises made this game to showcase their new graphical engine, the VR-6 3D Engine, at the Computer 94 Fair at Cologne, Germany.
+Soft Enterprises made this game to showcase their new graphical engine, the VR-6 3D Engine, at the Computer 94 Fair in Cologne, Germany.

 And it was released in a CD sleeve with this cover: